washedgram/discord-bot/README.md

 ```
 tba
 ```
-*--inspect will let you debug much more easily, using `node main.js` works fine too
+*using --inspect will let you debug much more easily, using `node main.js` works fine too